ricay/Nlp-research/README.md

 Make sure you have installed Python3.0 or higher and JAVA 8 (in order to use tika for parsing pdf) in your computer, as well as install and import all modules properly.

-The conference websites are listed below:
+The conference websites are listed below and the example output are showing in the example_output folder.

 AAAI Conference:
 urls = ['https://aaai.org/Conferences/AAAI-20/',